 As part of Independence House’s commitment to social justice and ensuring inclusivity and culturally informed programs and services for all Cape residents, the agency is presenting its fourth annual International Festival as an extension of outreach to the general public and the cultural and underserved communities on Cape Cod.

 The International Festival will take place at the Village Green Bandstand in Hyannis (367 Main St.) 11 a.m. to 7 p.m.
-Sunday, June 24, (rain date June 31).
-Admission is free.
+Sunday, Aug.
+15. Admission is free.
+(The festival was rescheduled from its original July date due to weather).

 Attendees will be able to learn and take away information about immigrant‐friendly organizations and resources that are available on Cape Cod and also extend over the bridge.
 This family‐friendly event will also embrace the music, food and art of many cultures.
 The International Festival’s goal is to ensure that all communities on Cape Cod are recognized and offered opportunities to enhance their livelihoods.